 CRAFiC produces world-leading research in some of the discipline’s most highly regarded international journals.
 Our research agenda is at the cutting edge of interdisciplinary work on accounting and finance, engaging the most significant challenges of our time.
 That agenda is transformative - it is not simply about advancing theory, we aim to change the world in which we live for the better, helping construct socially inclusive, environmentally sustainable and financially resilient societies.
-Our website is therefore outwardly focused, housing public interest reports and blogs through which we aim to shape the public agenda, whilst our various projects and impact cases illustrate the positive contributions we have already made within society.
+Our website is therefore outwardly focused, housing public interest reports through which we aim to shape the public agenda, whilst our various projects and impact cases illustrate the positive contributions we have already made within society.

 We are also a global centre, reflected in our multicultural membership, our multiple international academic partners and our collaborations with large, trans-national organisations.
 However we are also very much embedded in Sheffield, our home city, and work with local organisations to make a difference in our community.